Martin Luther King Day with NYC Kids: Celebrations & Volunteer Opportunities for Families

 $20 for adults, $15 for students

-During this two-hour Big Onion walking tour, you'll learn about African-American history and see historic homes, streets, churches and theaters including the Abyssinian Baptist Church, the Apollo Theater and sites associated with Marcus Garvey and Malcolm X. Advance reservations aren't required.
+During this two-hour Big Onion walking tour, you'll learn about the civil rights movement in Harlem and see historic homes, streets, churches and theaters including the Abyssinian Baptist Church, the Apollo Theater, and sites associated with Marcus Garvey and Malcolm X. Advance reservations aren't required.
 Just show up with cash.
 Afterward, explore more of the neighborhood and then grab dinner at one of our favorite family-friendly Harlem restaurants.

-Dr. Martin Luther King, Jr. Weekend Birthday Bash – Crown Heights
+Dr. Martin Luther King, Jr. Weekend – Crown Heights

 Brooklyn Children's Museum, 145 Brooklyn Avenue between St. Marks Avenue and Prospect Place